ferrocyante/vyang/README.md

 ###

+# 🦋 Vyang Browser Theme

+**A modern, minimalist browser theme inspired by nature.**

+## 🙏 Acknowledgments
+Special thanks to **Mr. Green**, creator of the **Natsumi Browser**, for inspiring this project.

+## ⚠️ Beta Notice
+**This is an experimental version!**
+- Not recommended for casual users unfamiliar with CSS.
+- May contain bugs or incomplete features.
+- Use only if you're comfortable troubleshooting themes.

+🔧 **Contributions** and feedback welcome!

 <p align="left">Vyang is a custom theme for Zen browser which overhauls the UI of Zen making it look like how I imagined it to be, giving it a clean look.<br><br>This is my personal userChrome which I made to personalize Zen to my own liking. ❤️<br>If some of you don't like the design choices I made, you can edit the userChrome yourself if you know how to code, and if you don't, you can use ChatGPT to customize it as per your preference.</p>

 ###